oras-project/oras/docs/proposals/diagnose-experience.md

 - Make the verbose output of command  `discover` as a formatted output, controlled by `--format tree-full`.
 - Add two empty lines as the separator between each request and response for readability.
 - Add timestamp of each request and response to the beginning of each request and response.
-- Add the response body including [error code](https://github.com/opencontainers/distribution-spec/blob/main/spec.md#error-codes) and the metadata of processed OCI object (e.g. image manifest) to the debug logs.
+- Upon success, print out the response body in the debug logs if the `mediaType` of the processed OCI object (e.g. image manifest) is JSON or plain text format.
+The [error code](https://github.com/opencontainers/distribution-spec/blob/main/spec.md#error-codes) should be included in the response body by default for diagnose purposes.
 - Summarize common conventions for writing clear and analyzable debug logs.
+- Considering ORAS is not a daemon service so parsing debug logs to a logging system is not a common scenario.
+The target users of the debug logs are normal users and ORAS developers.
+Thereby, the debug logs in TTY mode and non-TTY (`--no-tty`) should be consistent, expect for the color.
+Specifically, debug logs SHOULD be colored-code in a TTY mode for better readability on Terminal but keeping plain text in a non-TTY mode respectively.

 ## Investigation on other CLI tools